When it comes to the husky vs pomsky there are a lot of differences.

 The main difference is usually seen in the face.
 Pomskies usually have a rounder nose, similar to the pomeranian, with more pronounced eyes.

-The pomsky above clearly takes on more characteristic of the husky, whereas the one below is a great example of a pomsky that shows more prominent pomeranian features.
+The pomsky above clearly takes on more characteristics of the husky, whereas the one below is a great example of a pomsky that shows more prominent pomeranian features.

 Purebred Vs Crossbreed